-The first part of this chapter focused on credit risks and debt capacity.
-These analytical methods are designed to focus primarily on the ability of the company to pay back its debt obligations in a timely fashion and are used by the bank to obtain an approval before the loan was funded.
-This section of the chapter will focus on the risk analysis of companies that have already obtained a loan and are now having a hard time meeting their debt obligations.
-The credit analyst needs to continue its analysis after the transaction is closed.
-In many distress cases, the bank has the following options:

-- Calculate the losses if they decide to sell off their debt investment to other lenders for the best possible price possibly selling at a discount; or - Calculate the losses if they decide to stay in the credit and work with the company through their tough times and hopefully they will have a better outcome.

-The objective of the risk and credit restructure analysis is to calculate these possibilities, so the bank can have the highest possible recovery described below.
+- The first part of this chapter focused on credit risks and debt capacity. - These analytical methods are designed to focus primarily on the ability of the company to pay back its debt obligations in a timely fashion and are used by the bank to obtain an approval before the loan is funded. - This section of the chapter will focus on the risk analysis of companies that have already obtained a loan and are now having a hard time meeting their debt obligations. - The credit analyst needs to continue its analysis after the transaction is closed. - In many distress cases, the bank has the following options: - Calculate the losses if it decides to sell off its debt investment to other lenders for the best possible price, possibly selling at a discount - Calculate the losses if it decides to stay in the credit and work with the company through their tough times and hopefully have a better outcome - The objective of the risk and credit restructure analysis is to calculate these possibilities, so the bank can have the highest possible recovery described below.